yyong-brs/learn-kubernetes/chapter10.md

 ![图10.12](.\images\Figure10.12.png)

-​										**Figure 10.12 Helm bundles dependencies into the parent chart, and they are distributed as one package.**
+​										<center>图 10.12 Helm bundles dependencies into the parent chart, and they are distributed as one package</center>

-​	**TRY IT NOW	Deploy the Pi app with the proxy subchart enabled.
+​	<b>现在就试试</b>	Deploy the Pi app with the proxy subchart enabled.
 Use Helm’s dry-run feature to check the default deployment, and then use custom settings for the actual install.**

 ```
 # print the YAML Helm would deploy with default values: